codingthefuturewithai/ai-assistant-instructions/instructions/universal/combined-assistant-custom-instructions.md

 conduit get-content-path
 ```

-STOP and note the exact path returned.
-You MUST use this exact path in step 2.

 2. Use your file editing capabilities to write the content in this structure to the file at the EXACT path returned in step 1:

 Sample content structure for an "Executable Spec" issue type (see supported issue types and their required content below):